dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 However, the tests I've seen don't inspire confidence.
 Every time some organization runs a bunch of tests, they find that some of the purifiers work well, some work badly, and almost none of them meet the specs they are claimed to meet.
 If you take the top pick from the Wirecutter and read user reviews carefully, you'll see that roughly one person a week reporting that their unit exploded.

 Why don't manufacturers publish tests to show their products work?
 It's not that hard -- I, random internet person, did it here as a hobby.
-I think the reality is that people are suckers, and assume that if they give Dyson $600, they'll get something in return that works better than a janky DIY device.
-They are wrong.
+I think the reality is that people are suckers, and assume (incorrectly) that if they give Dyson $600, they'll get something in return that works better than a janky DIY device.)
 I say: Until manufacturers provide evidence, give no quarter.

 ### Advice

 **If the outdoor air is clean where you live**, I suggest you put a purifier in your kitchen and run it on high while cooking (or any other activities that create smoke).
 If you're only running it for short periods, electricity consumption is a minor concern.
 If random noises annoy you, it's probably not worth running a *loud* purifier all the time.
-If you have a purifier that's quiet and efficient (did I mention I have a DIY design?) it's probably still a net benefit to run it all the time.
+If you have a purifier that's quiet and efficient (did I mention I have a design for that?) it's probably still a net benefit to run it all the time.

 **If the outdoor air is dirty where you live**, I suggest you run a purifier constantly year-round.
 In fact, you might need to run multiple purifiers in different parts of your home.
-The health benefits are really quite immense and you should take whatever measures are necessary.
+The health benefits are really quite large and you should take whatever measures are necessary.
 Here, electricity costs will add up quickly, and noise will be a significant quality-of-life issue.
+Get purifiers that are quiet and efficient.

 Either way, reducing indoor air pollution might be the most effective health intervention you can make.
-Making up a number, [Running](https://dynomight.net/2021/01/25/how-to-run-without-all-the-agonizing-pain/) might provide 5x as large a benefit, but it's something like 25x as much effort.
+Making up numbers, [running](https://dynomight.net/2021/01/25/how-to-run-without-all-the-agonizing-pain/) might provide 5× the benefit, but it's at least 25× the effort.
 All the stuff you put in your body matters, but clean air can be had at low cost and with near-zero willpower.
+Don't miss out.

 ### You might ask